Is Your Practice Safe? South Carolina OSHA and Infection Control Update

 Cancellations received within 10 days of the webinar date may transfer their registration to another date.
 No refunds will be provided.
 Cancellations prior to the last 10 days will be eligible to receive a full refund.
 Total Medical Compliance is an ADA CERP Recognized Provider.

-Total Medical Compliance has been providing compliance education to the healthcare community for over 20 years, and is proudly assisting many South Carolina dental professionals achieve OSHA and HIPAA compliance and improve the safety and quality of their workplaces.
+Total Medical Compliance has provided compliance education to the healthcare community for over 20 years, and is proudly assisting many South Carolina dental professionals achieve OSHA and HIPAA compliance and improve the safety and quality of their workplaces.
 Contact us today at 1-888-862-6742.